 Step 5.
 When the onions begin to brown slightly and turn translucent, add the chard.
 Cook, stirring every few minutes, until the chard wilts and the onions turn brown and caramelize.

 Step 6.
-Season to taste with granulated garlic, salt and pepper.
-Serve warm
+Season to taste with granulated garlic, salt, and pepper.
+Serve warm.

 - Once all the onions are coated in fat, and I’m sure nothing is sticking, I move on to whatever else I’m cooking that night and come back to stir occasionally.

-This recipe is fantastic as leftovers, probably because it’s soft when it’s done and therefore it’s soft when you reheat.
+This Swiss chard recipe is fantastic as leftovers, probably because it’s soft when it’s done and therefore it’s soft when you reheat.
 In fact, my son recently asked if I would put these leftovers in his school lunch!
 I would have if I didn’t already have plans to serve it with a couple of fried eggs on top! 😉

 If you do plan on serving this for leftovers, I encourage you to start with a double batch.
 I usually use my large skillet (I use this 12” cast iron skillet to make this), but you’ll want to use something bigger like a 5-quart pot instead.
 You’ll lose a smidgen of flavor without the cast iron, but NOT spending another 45 minutes cooking a second batch is worth the trade off in my opinion!

-What if I don’t have Swiss Chard?
+What if I don’t have Swiss chard?
 Can I use a different leafy green?

 - Ridiculously Easy Potato Skins